StrategyJune 4, 2026·11 min read

 We cover this topic in depth in an episode of our podcast series — "When to Retake the GMAT® (And When Not To)."
 It walks through every scenario, from the obvious retakes to the edge cases.

-If you are working through a retake decision and want some perspective on your specific situation, we are happy to help.
+If you're working through a retake decision and want some perspective on your specific situation, we're happy to help.
 Reach out anytime at contact@thegmatstrategy.com.

 Want to learn even more?